Lucky1Man/scheduling-backend/README.md

 Plans mentioned below are not final.
 In the future, I may adjust them according to my own considerations.
 But the main concept will not be changed.

-### If u want to look at api that my code provides you can go through the instalation process described below.
+### If u want to look at api that my code provides you can go through the instalation process described below
+(Also I strongly advise looking at api notes that I left in this README.md file.
+They are below the definitions section).
 ### Then run the project with property registration.send-email: false.
 ### Then enter this url: http://localhost:8080/swagger-ui/index.html
 #### The username is: test